 These data were supportive of the continued development of aztreonam lysinate for treatment of patients with CF.Original aztreonam was not tolerated as an inhalation but the lysinate is suitable for nebulisation.
 This study also confirms that nebulisation does not denature the product.Phase III trials were completed by 2008 (Retsch-Bogart et al, 2008. below [PubMed] [PubMed]) and by 2009 the product licensed in Europe and Canada; and in the USA in 2010.

 Gyi KM, Hodson ME, Yacoub MY.
 Pregnancy in cystic fibrosis lung transplant recipients: case series and review.
 J Cyst Fibros.
 2006; 5:171-175.
 [PubMed]

 Report of 4 patients with CF and 6 further cases reviewed.
 There were nine live births and one therapeutic abortion.
 Although 5 babies were premature all were well at follow-up.
 Three mothers developed rejection during pregnancy and one had obliterative bronchiolitis and 3 died.
 The authors observe that although pregnancy in lung transplant recipients is feasible it is a risky undertaking.

-Dr Kim Gyi (figure 4) is a consultant respiratory physician at the Royal Brompton Hospital, London and involved with the care of the adults with cystic fibrosis and also various areas of clinical research.
+Dr Kim Gyi (fig. 11) is a consultant respiratory physician at the Royal Brompton Hospital, London and involved with the care of the adults with cystic fibrosis and also various areas of clinical research.

 Hafen GM, Ukoumunne OC, Robinson PJ.
 Pneumothorax in cystic fibrosis: a retrospective case series.
 Arch Dis Child 2006; 91:924-925.
 [PubMed]